Purdue vs. Indiana NCAA Football Odds, Plays and Insights | November 27, 2021

 Indiana Stats and Trends

-- The Hoosiers have been underdogs by 15.5 points or more two times this year and have not covered the spread once.
+- The Hoosiers have yet to cover the spread this season when underdogs by 15.5 points or more.

-- Indiana's games this season have eclipsed the over/under in 54.5% of its opportunities (six times in 11 games with a set point total).
+- Indiana has hit the over in 54.5% of its opportunities this season (six times over 11 games with a set point total).

-- Indiana is 1-2 against the spread and 1-2 overall when the team churns out over 354.1 yards.
+- In games that Indiana churns out over 354.1 yards, the team is 1-2 against the spread and 1-2 overall.

-- The Hoosiers have turned the ball over 21 times this season, six more turnovers than the Boilermakers have forced (15).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.